ZhenbangYou/SysY-Front-End/README.md

   - Definitions of local variables may appear at someplace besides the beginning of functions.
   - Initializations of global variables can appear outside any function.

+## Aside
+**Inherited Attributes** mentioned in this documentation is different from that in the *dragon book*.
+Mathematically speaking, attributes inherited from siblings are used in this project.
+However, from the perspective of implementation, this kind of attributes can be implemented in the same way as **synthesized attributes**.
+Specifically, notations in the form of a dollar followed by a non-positive number such as $-1 will not be used in one of the implementations.
+This is quite important since notations like $-1 is much trickier to handle correctly.

 ## Uniqueness
 Distinct from the designs of my classmates, mine is the so-called "one-pass intermediate code generator" which I believe is exactly the pattern used in the industry.
 Every time I talk about my plan to implement a one-pass front end, people tend to question it.
 Among those questioned I have heard, the most frequently raised two are: